-- (1) As used in this section: - (a) "Eligible entity" means: - (i) a county, a municipality, or a special service district, special district, or service area with: - (A) wildland fire suppression responsibility as described in Section 11-7-1; and - (B) wildland fire suppression cost responsibility and taxing authority for a specific geographic jurisdiction; or - (ii) upon approval by the director, a political subdivision established by a county, municipality, special service district, special district, or service area that is responsible for: - (A) providing wildland fire suppression services; and - (B) paying for the cost of wildland fire suppression services. - (b) Fire service provider" means a public or private entity that fulfills the duties of Subsection 11-7-1(1). - (2) (a) The governing body of any eligible entity may enter into a cooperative agreement with the division to receive financial and wildfire management cooperation and assistance from the division, as described in this part. - (b) A cooperative agreement shall last for a term of no more than five years and be renewable if the eligible entity continues to meet the requirements of this chapter. - (3) (a) An eligible entity may not receive financial cooperation or financial assistance under Subsection (2)(a) until a cooperative agreement is executed by the eligible entity and the division. - (b) The state shall assume an eligible entity's cost of suppressing catastrophic wildfire as defined in the cooperative agreement if the eligible entity has entered into, and is in full compliance with, a cooperative agreement with the division, as described in this section. - (c) A county or municipality that is not covered by a cooperative agreement with the division, as described in this section, shall be responsible for wildland fire costs within the county or municipality's jurisdiction, as described in Section 65A-8-203.2. - (4) In order to enter into a cooperative agreement with the division, the eligible entity shall:
+- (1) As used in this section: - (a) "Eligible entity" means: - (i) a county, a municipality, or a special service district, special district, or service area with: - (A) wildland fire suppression responsibility as described in Section 11-7-1; and - (B) wildland fire suppression cost responsibility and taxing authority for a specific geographic jurisdiction; or - upon approval by the director, a political subdivision established by a county, municipality, special service district, special district, or service area that is responsible for: - (A) providing wildland fire suppression services; and - (B) paying for the cost of wildland fire suppression services. - (b) "Fire service provider" means a public or private entity that fulfills the duties of Subsection 11-7-1(1). - (2) (a) The governing body of any eligible entity may enter into a cooperative agreement with the division to receive financial and wildfire management cooperation and assistance from the division, as described in this part. - (b) A cooperative agreement shall last for a term of no more than five years and be renewable if the eligible entity continues to meet the requirements of this chapter. - (3) (a) The state shall assume an eligible entity's cost of suppressing catastrophic wildfire as defined in the cooperative agreement if the eligible entity has entered into, and is in full compliance with, a cooperative agreement with the division, as described in this section. - (b) A county or municipality that is not covered by a cooperative agreement with the division, as described in this section, shall be responsible for wildland fire costs within the county or municipality's jurisdiction, as described in Section 65A-8-203.2. - [4] To enter into a cooperative agreement with the division, the eligible entity shall: